How To Get Retail Shoppers To Make Unexpected Purchases In Your Store

 Brilliant!

-The Crystal Marriott Food and Beverage manager in Arlington was stationed in the lobby serving popcorn.
+The Arlington Crystal Marriott Food and Beverage manager served popcorn in the lobby.
 It got people to stop and notice - again - a friendly face, and many went in and got drinks.

 Smart.